ohler55/odisk/README.md

 ## <a name="release">Release Notes</a>

+### Release 1.0.2

+ - Made groups handling more tolerant.

+ - Updated gpg command arguments for more modern version.

 ### Release 1.0.1

  - Ruby time has changed so a change in time comparisons was made.